subzerocloud/showcase/README.md

 While in most cases you will be using subzero through the exposed route handlers, you can also use it as a library and create your own custom handlers.
 For any technical details you can reach us on [discord](https://discord.gg/haRDFncx).

 ## Explore examples

+- [nextjs-new](nextjs-new) - A NextJS (15) app that uses the subZero library to automatically expose a PostgREST compatible backend on top of the underlying database.
+The example is based on the [NextJS tutorial](https://nextjs.org/learn/basics/create-nextjs-app) and shows how to use the REST API to execute complex queries.

 - [node-postgrest](node-postgrest) - This is a TypeScript implementation that can be used as an (extensible) drop-in replacement for PostgREST.
 Use it as a starting point and extend with custom routes and business logic.

 - [clickhouse](clickhouse) - A Typescript server that automatically expose a PostgREST compatible API on top of the underlying [ClickHouse](https://clickhouse.com/) database with built in Authorization capabilities.
 The example is based on the [ClickHouse tutorial](https://clickhouse.com/docs/en/tutorial/) and shows how to use the REST API to execute complex analytical queries.